 Below is the completed manufactured home transformation.
 You can see the owners installed solar power.

 Below you can see the owners are still working on the home – once you start you can’t stop!
 Looks like some porch banisters will be added.

 Manufactured home transformations can be a great way to save money and still get the home you want.
-Buy an older, affordable factory built home and add onto it as you can.
-It’s amazing how much you can do with a little bit of money and whole lot of innovation.
+Buy an older, affordable factory-built home and add onto it as you can.
+It’s amazing how much you can do with a little bit of money and a whole lot of innovation.

 All images are the property of The Walden Effect.
 Please consider supporting Anne by purchasing her books on Amazon.
 She is showing the world the great benefits and advantages that living frugally and within your own means is a great way to live.
 Homesteading is becoming more popular because it’s an honorable way to live with lots of advantages as is buying an affordable home and transforming it into the home you’ve always wanted – it is absolutely possible!

-If you have a mobile or manufactured home transformation please consider letting us feature it here on MMHL.
+If you have a mobile or manufactured home transformation please consider letting us feature it here on MHL.
 Together, we can inspire and educate a whole lotta people and make a difference!
-As always, thank you for reading Mobile and Manufactured Home Living!
+As always, thank you for reading Mobile Home Living!